What does it mean to be a responsible citizen in a time of crisis?

 But also words about our own situation are important.
 Even in non-crisis times, employees should be free to speak up if they’re finding things difficult – but often feel that doing so will lead to them being seen as insufficiently resilient or hard-working.
 The crisis has reduced any such undeserved stigma.

 Those words might be as simple as notifying others that you’re looking after your kids.
 I received an auto-responder from a friend saying “I am working from home, with children, during the Covid-19 shutdown.
 Given the circumstances, I will not be able to respond as quickly as I otherwise would.
 I appreciate your patience.”
 Or, it may ask for time off to help others, or deal with your own mental or physical health issues.
+You can go to this web-site that suggests simple and easy steps that can be done in home itself to treat yourself.
 Even companies with the most demanding cultures recognise the severity of the crisis that we’re in and extend forbearance to employees.
 In two Gresham public lectures on Time Management and Mental and Physical Wellness, I pointed out that overwork and burnout are often caused by bosses simply being unaware of what else we’re going through, rather than a deliberate attempt to squeeze as much out of us as possible.
 It’s our right – and responsibility – to make them aware.

 If there’s any silver lining to this devastating crisis, it’s that it will permanently inspire citizens to think about the positive and negative externalities of our actions – how we affect our neighbours – and permanently empower us to be open about the challenges we’re facing.